Zalanshah64/TicTacToe/README.md

 * Who's turn it is
 * Who won the game

-Once the game ends, the user will have three options:
+Once the game ends, the user will have four options:
 * "Main Menu", which will take the user back to the main menu.
-This will reset the scoreboard.
+This will reset the scoreboard
-* "Settings", which will take the user to the settings menu.
+* "Settings", which will take the user to the settings menu
-* "Play Again", which will reset the board and allow the user to play another game.
+* "Play Again", which will reset the board and allow the user to play another game
+* "Download This Round", which will convert the gameboard to a png file and save it to the computer

 ## Features